-This movie dialog listening activity can be used with any scene from a movie or any compilation of scenes that you would like to show to your class.
-It gets them listening for what the characters say in the movie and arrange dialog lines in a correct sequence.
+This movie dialog ESL activity can be used with any scene from a movie or any compilation of scenes that you would like to show to your class.
+It gets students listening for what the characters say in the movie and arrange dialog lines in a correct sequence.

-	Movie Dialog Listening Activity Preparation:
+Movie Dialog ESL Activity Preparation:

 Prepare the lines of dialog in a Word doc.
 Put them in a table so it is easy to divide all of the lines separately.

 Print out the document and cut all of the lines of dialog out so that they are on small slips of paper.
 Shuffle the slips so that they are in a completely random order.

 Lastly, shuffle the slips so that they are in a completely random order.

 At the beginning of class, have a brief discussion about movies, characters and some famous lines from popular films.
 A good warm-up would be to show a number of quotes from movies and have students guess what movie each line is from.

 Next, let the class know that they will be watching a series of scenes from a movie.
 Their task is to listen and put the lines of dialog that they hear in the correct order.

 Put the students in small groups.
 Hand out the slips of dialog to each group.
 They can work in teams to arrange the slips or individually if you think it is more appropriate for the class size.